On Jan 08 2018 by H. Ronald Klasko

 - Optional Practical Training

 The F-1 student may be entitled to one year of optional practical training, with STEM graduates eligible for a total of three years of optional practical training.
-The J-1 student may be entitled to 18 months of practical training.
+The J-1 student may be entitled to 18 months of practical training called ‘academic training.’
 Especially with the F-1 student, the usage or non-usage of the practical training period is intricately tied into the timing and availability of H-1B numbers.
 If a student decides to utilize the entire practical training period, at the end of the period there may be no H-1B numbers available.
 Therefore, while the employment authorization granted through practical training may be helpful in filling the gap until an H-1B number is available, the H-1B petition should be filed on the earliest possible date.
 A “cap gap” extension of optional practical training can cover the period between the original end of optional practical training employment authorization and the start of H-1B employment.

 - Spouse Visa Status

 It is important to determine if the foreign national is married.
 If so, the next inquiry is whether the spouse is, or could be, either a J-1, an L-1 or an E-1 or E-2.
 The derivative spouse visa in each of those categories enables the foreign national to obtain an employment authorization document.
 Certain H-4 spouses may (at the time of this writing) also obtain employment authorization.
 Assuming the derivative spouse’s status is in one of these categories, it has the added advantage of not requiring any petition by any employer and allowing the foreign national to work for any one or more employers as he chooses.